 3.2.1 The production system shall not rely upon continuous switching between organic and conventional management.

-3.3.
-Organic production of micro-organisms for processed food and feed

-3.3.1 Only organically produced substrate shall be used.

 4. CROP PRODUCTION

 4.1 Choice of Crops and Varieties and propagation of planting materials

 General Principle

 Species and varieties cultivated in organic agriculture systems are selected for adaptability to the local soil and climatic conditions and tolerance to pests and diseases.
 All seeds and plant material are organic.